iamthomasbishop/mgb-design-guidelines/README.md

-# Mobile Gutenberg Design
+# Mobile Gutenberg Design Guidelines
-Resources for designing blocks and UI for the Mobile Gutenberg project.
+Guidelines and resources for designing blocks and UI for the Mobile Gutenberg project.